The Dinner (2017 film): Plot

-In another flashback, after Stan and his first wife offer to look after Michael while Claire is in the hospital, Paul becomes angry and hits him over the head with a saucepan.
-At the dinner, Stan says he wants to withdraw from the gubernatorial race and hold a press conference about the ATM incident, later accompanying his son to the police.
+In another flashback, after Stan and his first wife offer to look after Michael while Claire is in the hospital, Paul becomes angry and hits him on the head with a saucepan.
+At the dinner, Stan says he wants to immediately withdraw from the gubernatorial race, hold a press conference about the ATM incident, and accompany his son to the police.
 A bitter argument ensues between Stan on one side and Claire and Katelyn on the other, with Paul sitting quietly away from the table.
-Katelyn persuades Stan to hold off on his plan.
+Katelyn later persuades Stan to hold off on his plan by threatening to leave him if he follows through.

-Convinced that Stan and Kate are prepared to turn in both Michael and Rick, Claire and Paul discuss the need to take care of Beau.
-Paul admits that he has been off his medications for a few months; Claire admits she has known that, but said nothing because she wanted Paul back.
-She tells Paul that he needs to "take care" of Beau.
-When he asks her what she means, she says, after a moment's hesitation, that he needs to "talk" with Beau, and convince him not to turn in their son.
+Michael calls his mother and tells her that Beau refused the money.
+Convinced that Beau will turn in both Michael and Rick, Claire tells Paul they have to take matters into their own hands.
+Paul admits that he has been off his medications for a few months; Claire admits she has known this but said nothing because she was very lonely and wanted his old self back.
+She tells Paul that he needs to take care of Beau.
+When he asks her what she means, she says that he needs to talk with Beau and persuade him not to turn in their son.

-Paul leaves the restaurant for Stan's house looking for Beau, believing that the only solution to the problem is to kill him.
-Beau leaves the house to talk to Paul, who grabs him by the neck and prepares to hit Beau over the head with a rock to prevent him from turning in the other boys.
-Paul is confronted by an enraged Stan alongside Katelyn and Claire.
-While Katelyn tries to phone Beau, a call comes into Stan's aide that the votes needed for the mental health bill are secure.
-The film ends on an abrupt note as Paul refers to everyone as "apes with phones" and groans in pain.
-Although no one can reach Beau on his cell phone, Paul says he was just talking to him.
+Paul leaves the restaurant for Stan's house, looking for Beau, believing that the only solution to the problem is to kill him.
+Paul finds Beau outside, grabs him by the neck, and prepares to hit him over the head with a rock to prevent him from turning in the other boys.
+When Stan arrives home along with Katelyn and Claire, he finds Beau missing and, in a rage, punches and kicks Paul, who claims he was just talking to Beau.
+While Katelyn is trying to phone Beau, Stan gets a call from his aide informing him that the votes needed for the mental health bill are secure.
+The film ends abruptly as Paul calls everyone "apes with phones" and groans in pain just as Katelyn reaches Beau by phone.